 6. Keep PEX away from sunlight.
 Like most other plastics, PEX will become brittle if exposed to sunlight for too long and may crack under pressure.
-Typical exposure limit is ~30 days.
-Some manufacturers offer UV-stabilized PEX pipe with added inhibitors which may extend exposure time to around 6 months, but there are no permanent solutions we know of.
+The typical exposure limit is ~30 days.
+Some manufacturers offer UV-stabilized PEX pipe with added inhibitors which may extend the exposure time to around 6 months, but there are no permanent solutions we know of.

-Chemical taste and/or odor in PEX plumbing systems may be caused by (2) main factors:
+Chemical taste and/or odor in PEX plumbing systems may be caused by the main factors:

 1. Leaching of chemicals due to water quality.
 This is probably the most important issue of all and it deserves a treatise of itself, but for the purposes of this text, we will provide a shortened summary and references for further independent research.
-We used data from (4) independent, publicly available studies on or related to contaminant diffusion in PEX systems (1), (2), (3), (4) and one in-house testing of Everhot PEX.
+We used data from independent, publicly available studies on or related to contaminant diffusion in PEX systems and one in-house test of Everhot PEX.

-1. Level of dissolved contaminants in water directly affected by chlorine concentration.
+1. Level of dissolved contaminants in water is directly affected by chlorine concentration.

-2. In identical conditions, less dense pipe (PEX-A, made from MDPE) leached much more contaminants into water (in some cases up to 200% more) than the higher density pipe (PEX-B, made from HDPE).
+2. In identical conditions, the less dense pipe (PEX-A, made from MDPE) leached much more contaminants into water (in some cases up to 200% more) than the higher-density pipe (PEX-B, made from HDPE).

-Another study (4) indicates that exposure to water over-saturated with all (3) common disinfectants – chlorine, chloramine and chlorine dioxide significantly affected stability of PEX pipe during testing, making the pipe more brittle and prone to cracking.
-This is another important reason to assure that your PEX plumbing pipe meets ASTM F2023 standard for resistance of PEX to chlorine.
-There exist opinions that F2023 is not comprehensive since it does not include chloramine and chlorine dioxide testing, but the study evidence suggests it is not necessary since all (3) disinfectants affect the pipe in a similar manner.
-PEX pipe which meets ASTM F2023 has a life expectancy of about 50 years (3).
+Another study indicates that exposure to water over-saturated with all (3) common disinfectants – chlorine, chloramine, and chlorine dioxide significantly affected the stability of the PEX pipe during testing, making the pipe more brittle and prone to cracking.
+This is another important reason to assure that your PEX plumbing pipe meets ASTM F2023 standards for resistance of PEX to chlorine.
+There exist opinions that F2023 is not comprehensive since it does not include chloramine and chlorine dioxide testing, but the study evidence suggests it is not necessary since all disinfectants affect the pipe in a similar manner.
+PEX pipe which meets ASTM F2023 has a life expectancy of about 50 years.

-Combined together, these reports clearly suggest that the primary reason for leaching of chemical from PEX is over-chlorination of water.
-Conclusively, PEX is therefore, best suited for low- and non-chlorinated plumbing systems.
+Combined together, these reports clearly suggest that the primary reason for the leaching of chemicals from PEX is the over-chlorination of water.
+Conclusively, PEX is, therefore, best suited for low- and non-chlorinated plumbing systems.

 Possible solutions and preventative measures:

-While this information may come as a surprise for some, we also want to note that copper pipes are also subject to degradation and contaminant leaching, causing increased water toxicity (5).
+While this information may come as a surprise to some, we also want to note that copper pipes are also subject to degradation and contaminant leaching, causing increased water toxicity.
 Conclusively, in order to make a safer and healthier choice, water quality should be tested prior to selecting either PEX or copper and an informed decision made based on numbers, not mere opinions or personal preferences.